ARTICLE H. FLOOD HAZARD

 HIGHEST ADJACENT GRADE (HAG):

-The highest natural elevation of the ground surface prior to construction, adjacent to the proposed walls of a structure.
+The highest natural elevation of the grade that meets the proposed walls of a structure or any accessory structure.
 Refer to the FEMA elevation certificate for HAG related to building elevation information.

 HISTORIC STRUCTURE: